Gruppe-6A/startcodeCA2/README.md

-*This project is backend startcode for projects in 3rd semester"*
+*This project is backend startcode for projects in 3rd semester*

 ### Preconditions
 *To use this code you should have a local developer setup with a matching setup on a virtual server, this setup is described in the following documents*